CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 To ensure the integrity of the SAN fabric, protocols with additional security features SHOULD be used.
 The following protocols SHOULD consider their security properties and use appropriate configurations:

-* Diffie Hellman Challenge Handshake Authentication Protocol (DH-CHAP),
+* Diffie Hellman Challenge Handshake Authentication Protocol (DH-CHAP)
 * Fiber Channel Authentication Protocol (FCAP) and
 * Fiber Channel Password Authentication Protocol (FCPAP).
 #### SYS.1.8.A25 Multiple overwriting of the data of a LUN (C)

-In SAN environments, data SHOULD be deleted by overwriting the associated memory segments of a LUN multiple times.
+In SAN environments, data SHOULD be deleted by repeatedly overwriting the associated memory segments of a LUN.

 #### SYS.1.8.A26 Securing a SAN through hard zoning